hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/cdktf-json.md

   readonly language?: Language; // Target language for building provider or module bindings.
 Currently supported: `typescript`, `python`, `java`, `csharp`, and `go` readonly output: string; // Default: 'cdktf.out'.
 Where the synthesized JSON should go.
 Also will be the working directory for Terraform operations readonly codeMakerOutput: string; // Default: '.gen'.
-Path where generated provider bindings will be rendered to. readonly terraformProviders?: RequirementDefinition[]; // Terraform Providers to build readonly terraformModules?: RequirementDefinition[]; // Terraform Modules to build }
+Path where generated provider bindings will be rendered to. readonly projectId: string; // Default: generated UUID.
+Unique identifier for the project used to differenciate projects readonly terraformProviders?: RequirementDefinition[]; // Terraform Providers to build readonly terraformModules?: RequirementDefinition[]; // Terraform Modules to build }